Language Requirements

 Update to Admissions Process

 The Duolingo English Test will be made available to all applicants to undergraduate and graduate programs as an additional option to demonstrate English Language Proficiency.
-This option is currently available until Winter 2024 admission.
+This option is currently valid through the 2028-2029 admission cycle.

-Duolingo English Test score required by the University of Alberta:
+Minimum Duolingo English Test score required by University of Alberta:

 Applicants who are required to demonstrate English Language Proficiency and intend to fulfill that requirement using English Language Arts 30-1 will only be able to do so if they write the diploma exam.
-If students don’t write the diploma exam, they will be required to demonstrate ELP with acceptable scores in an English language proficiency test.
+If students don’t write the diploma exam, they will be required to demonstrate English Language Proficiency (ELP) with acceptable via other acceptable methods.
 The chart below outlines specific examples of ELP exams and requirements.

 International applicants should visit undergraduate international admissions for further information.